-Given the continued high collection rate, and the resilience of property values in the City, as well as a large volume of recent property sales (which bring assessed values to market value), annual growth is projected at approximately 5.5% over the next several years.
+Given the continued high collection rate, and the resilience of property values in the City, as well as a large volume of recent property sales (which bring assessed values to market value), we are projecting that annual growth will be approximately 5.5% over the next several years.
 The persistence of strong growth of property valuations in recent years, as well as the spike in current year sales (which bring properties assessed valuations to market value), have caused staff to increase the projected growth rate from the 3.5% that we have used in prior long-term projections.